 - Best time to visit Makalidurga Hills: September to February

 - How to Reach Makalidurga from Bangalore: Bangalore-Doddaballapur-Makalidurga Hills

 - Join Plan The Unplanned for Makalidurga Trek here.

 Literally meaning “The Ganges from the deep” the Anthargange trek is unique for its natural volcanic rock formations.
-Located just 4 kms from Kolar in the Shathashrunga range, one can explore the ancient caves here along with a rocky trail amidst thick vegetation leading up to the Anthargange peak.
-Known as the Kashi of the South being home to the Kashi Vishweshwara Temple and a perennial water pool considered sacred among devotees, the Anthargange trek makes for an interesting mix of pilgrimage and adventure for a one day trip from Bangalore.
+Located just 4 km from Kolar in the Shathashrunga range, one can explore the ancient caves here along with a rocky trail amidst thick vegetation leading up to the Anthargange peak.
+Known as the Kashi of the South is home to the Kashi Vishweshwara Temple and a perennial water pool considered sacred among devotees, the Anthargange trek makes for an interesting mix of pilgrimage and adventure for a one day trip from Bangalore.